News Conference by Acting Secretary Shanahan at the NATO Defense Minis

 I feel really good about our alignment.
 I feel as though we're creating the diplomatic leverage Ambassador Khalilzad needs.
 And we really need to talk about the possibility for peace.
 This may be our moment.

 STAFF: We have time for one or maybe two more questions.
-And we'll go to Ann Skarhauza from DPA.
+And we'll go to Ansgar Haase from DPA.
 This gentleman right here.

 Secretary Shanahan, Germany presented only last week its latest national plan on defense spending.
 And without giving concrete figures, from a U.S. perspective, is it a credible plan and does it satisfy the American expectations?
 Thank you.